digidotcom/xbee-python/doc/examples.rst

 ``````````````````

 This sample application shows how to send data in application layer (explicit)
-format to a remote ZigBee device on the same network as the local one using the
+format to a remote Zigbee device on the same network as the local one using the
 XBee Python Library.
 In this example, the XBee module sends explicit data using
 a reliable transmission method.
 The application blocks during the transmission
 request, but you are notified if there is any error during the process.